-The tour is 20 days in duration including international flights.
-Please note due to flight schedules passengers may arrive/depart on Day 2.
-Travellers booked on 'Land Only, the price includes your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
-Please advise your international flight times to reservations.
-Join the tour on Day 2 in Cairo and end the tour on Day 19 in Dead Sea.
+The tour is 27 days in duration including overnight international flights in both directions as this is the most likely flight option from Australia.
+Please note, some flights may depart and arrive on Day 1.
+Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour, or when booking pre and post night accommodation with Wendy Wu Tours.
+Please email your international flight times to info@wendywutours.com.au so we can arrange your transfers accordingly.

+Join the tour on Day 2 in Cairo and end the tour on Day 26 in Jerusalem (departures from Tel Aviv airport).
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.
+An informal Welcome Dinner will be held on Day 2 of the itinerary.
+If you miss this due to your arrival time, all information will be provided to you at breakfast the following morning.